 Chemistry, Earth and Space Science, Physics and Science candidates must have a second endorsement, usually in another science or math, to improve employability.
-French, Japanese and Spanish candidates applying for fall 2014 must also have a second endorsement area to improve employability.
-French, Japanese and Spanish endorsements will no longer be offered by Evergreen after fall 2014.
+French, Japanese and Spanish candidates applying for fall 2015 must also have a second endorsement area to improve employability.
 Biology, English Language Arts, History, Middle Level Humanities, Middle Level Science, Social Studies and Visual Arts candidates are strongly recommended to have a second endorsement area.